modelscope/agentscope/examples/groupchat/README.md

 ### Example Interaction

 ```
-User: Hi, everyone!
+User input: Hi, everyone!
 I'm excited to join this chat.
 AgentA: Welcome!
 We're glad to have you here.
-User: @AgentB, what do you think about the new technology trends?
+User input: @AgentB, what do you think about the new technology trends?
 AgentB: It's an exciting time for tech!
 There are so many innovations on the horizon.
+...
 ```

 ## Customization Options